robotframework/robotframework/doc/releasenotes/rf-2.9.2.rst

     * - `#2156`_
       - bug
       - medium
-      - "Get Library Instance" doesn't work if library has space in name
+      - `Get Library Instance` doesn't work if library has space in name
     * - `#2162`_
       - bug
       - medium